bziarkowski/euRobasket/Readme.md

 # euRobasket

-euRobasket is an R package which helps download, prepare and analyze data from european basketball leagues.
+euRobasket is an R package which helps download, prepare and analyze data from European basketball leagues.
 In current version data sources include: realgm.com, fibalivestats.com and live.fibaeurope.com.